User241802/DOOM_VSD_Tapeout/Day 0/day-0-task-0-tool-installation.md

 - **CPU**: 4 vCPU cores
 - **VM**: Oracle VirtualBox (as recommended)

-**Tool Paths:**
-- Yosys: `/usr/local/bin/yosys`
-- Iverilog: `/usr/bin/iverilog`
-- GTKWave: `/usr/bin/gtkwave`

 ---

-*This completes Day 0 - Task 1 of the RISC-V Chip Tapeout Program.
-Ready to proceed with actual design work and verification workflows.*
+*This completes Day 0 - Task 2 of the RISC-V Chip Tapeout Program.
+Ready to proceed with next ones.*